• Skip to primary navigation

 1. Preheat the oven to 425˚F (220˚C).

-8. Add all of the seasonings (garlic powder, chili powder, turmeric, and salt).
+6. Stir in the seasonings (garlic powder, chili powder, turmeric, and salt).

 Notes